kteoh37/bftu_cross_border/README.md

 ### iBoP-S (Stance Index)

 The stance index, iBoP-S, summarizes the level of cross-border restrictions in place for each country-year-category, based on the stance information provided in the AREAER.
 In contrast to iBoP-C, which relies on daily changes, the iBoP-S identifies the existence of restrictions for each subcategory reported in the AREAER stance sections.
-These granular classifications are available starting from 1995.
+These granular classifications are available starting from 1995. *We recomemend that users start the series from 1999 (due coverage issues in the AREAER during the transition of the reporting structure between 1995-1998).*

 A key feature of the iBoP-S construction is that it respects the hierarchical structure of the AREAER.
 The AREAER organizes restrictions in a nested taxonomy: broad categories (e.g., capital and money market instruments) contain subcategories (e.g., equity inflows and outflows), which themselves contain more granular subcategories (e.g., equity purchases by non-residents and equity sales by residents abroad).
 The stance index mirrors this structure and is constructed using a bottom-up approach.